ashutoshmjain/shutri/PROJECT_ARTIFACTS/TESTPLAN_MILESTONE3.md

 # Test Plan: Milestone 3

-This document outlines the steps to manually test the successful completion of Milestone 3: Mocked Transcription File Generation.
+This document outlines the steps to manually test the successful completion of Milestone 3: Transcription File Generation.

 ### Objective
-The goal of this test is to verify that the `shutri transcribe --mock <project_name>` command correctly generates a `.shutri` project file with valid, mock data corresponding to a real audio project created in Milestone 2.
+The goal of this test is to verify that the `shutri transcribe <project_name>` command correctly generates a `.shutri` project file with valid, mock data corresponding to a real audio project created in Milestone 2.

 ### Prerequisites